The Basics of Creating a Landing Page HTML From Scratch

 HTML and CSS go hand-in-hand if you want to create an effective landing page.
 You can setup a simple landing page by writing HTML code, but you’ll need to tap into CSS when you want to add color to the mix or change the font or any number of style elements that bring your page to life.

 Coding is not meant for everyone and that is why there are computer programmers out there who do this for a living.
 Our examples above may help you get started, but you won’t get very far without professional help or at least learning CSS and HTML properly.
 That is where we come in.

-At Landerapp, we understand that you want to be in charge of your dreams.
+At Lander, we understand that you want to be in charge of your dreams.
 It’s your business and you want to create your business landing page yourself.
 Our visual landing page HTML editor is just what you need.
 Designed keeping your ease-of-use in mind, our editor allows you to create and customize landing pages on the whim.
-Using simple drag and drop functionality, you can create something truly unique without getting into the nitty gritty of HTML and CSS.
+Using simple drag and drop functionality, you can create something truly unique without getting into the nitty gritty of HTML templates and CSS templates.

 You can use one of our landing page templates to get started or use our editor to put the finishing touches on one of your creations.
 In any case, you can be sure that by the time you are done you will have an aesthetically pleasing, high conversion, HTML landing page on your hands!